Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Results

 When we want to keep the quantum computer as small as possible in physical size, the delay lengths need to be maximized.
 To still reduce the runtime, we can then change the ratio of workspace to memory qubits: the more qubits we dedicate to the workspace, the more logical blocks can be executed in parallel.

 In the following example, we want to compute the minimum number of IMs required to run our BLISS-THC algorithm in a specific time frame.
 Let us say we fix the interleaving length to 2km -- a large value at which we start to notice the effects of fiber loss~\cite{bombin2021interleaving}.
 As the number of memory qubits is fixed by the algorithm, the minimum number of IMs is determined by how many qubits we will need in the workspace.
 In Table~\ref{tab:imnumbers}, we provide the results for a runtime of 73 hours, which is the runtime reported by Goings \emph{et al.}~\cite{Goings2022P450} for an algorithm with $\Mark{4.6 \times 10^6}$ physical qubits.
 We also consider the runtime of 1 hour as an intermediate milestone on the way to industrial utility.
-Table~\ref{tab:imnumbers} presents number for both $\alpha=1$ and $\alpha=0.5$, together with runtimes for a modified $\mathsf{Select}$, that we discuss in the next subsection.
+For both time scales, Table~\ref{tab:imnumbers} presents the minimum number of IMs required under error thresholds parameters of $\alpha = 1$ and $\alpha = 0.5$, along with updated runtimes for the modified $\mathsf{Select}$ operators discussed in the following subsection.